Executive Stress

 Executive Stress is a British sitcom that aired on ITV from 1986 to 1988.
 Produced by Thames Television, it first aired on 20 October 1986.
 After three series, the last episode aired on 27 December 1988.

 Written by George Layton, Executive Stress stars Penelope Keith as Caroline Fairchild, a middle-aged woman who decides to go back to work.
 Her husband, Donald, is played by Geoffrey Palmer in the first series.
-However, Palmer was unable to return for the second series, so Peter Bowles played Donald in the remaining two series.
-Keith and Bowles had previously appeared together in the BBC comedy series, To the Manor Born.
+Palmer was unable to return for the second series, so Peter Bowles played Donald in the remaining two series.
+Keith and Bowles had previously appeared together in the BBC comedy series To the Manor Born.

 Production

 The programme was set in the world of publishing as it was one of the few industries of the era dominated by women, meaning Donald and Caroline could realistically be on an equal footing at work.
-Producer John Howard Davies, commissioned a second series before the first series had even aired.
+Producer John Howard Davies commissioned a second series before the first series had even aired.

-The opening theme, "Why We Fell in Love," was performed by Julie Covington.
-The lyrics were written by Sir Tim Rice with the instrumentals composed by Andrew Lloyd Webber.
+The opening theme, "Why We Fell in Love", was performed by Julie Covington.
+The lyrics were written by Tim Rice with the music composed by Andrew Lloyd Webber.